Hachiro Kiyokawa

 amnesty by the shogunate

-Despite being a wanted man, Kiyokawa energetically campaigned for the overthrow of the shogunate among patriots across the country.
-In order to save his wife and comrades who had been captured, he submitted entitled "Three Urgent Measures."
+Despite being a wanted man, Kiyokawa had been energetically traveling around the country urging patriots to overthrow the shogunate.
+However, in order to rescue his wife and comrades who had been captured, he submitted a petition to the shogunate titled "Three Urgent Measures."

 Three urgent measures